-Grant Wood Area Education Agency staff can identify hearing service needs through testing, medical referrals and educational planning for students who are deaf or have hearing impairments.
-Services, recommendations and materials are provided by trained audiometrists, audiologists and itinerant hearing teachers.
+Grant Wood Area Education Agency staff can identify hearing service needs through testing, medical referrals and educational planning for students who are deaf or hard of hearing.
+Services, recommendations and materials are provided by trained audiometrists, audiologists and itinerant teachers of the deaf/hard of hearing.

 Do you know how to access a free hearing screening for your child?
 Please reference Grant Wood AEA's 'Red Flags' for hearing problems in children.